RachelYang1999/EasySports/README.md

-# ELEC5619_EasySports
+# EasySports
 ## Introduction
-Our web application EasySports is a platform for searching playgrounds.
+This web application EasySports is a platform for searching playgrounds.
 The web platform combines all kinds of playgrounds and stadiums so that users can use this platform to quickly find and book a suitable playground.
 ## Technologies
 * The whole web application is developed with the Spring framework and the corresponding Model-View-Controller (MVC) architecture.
 * For the front end development, HTML, JavaScript, and CSS are used to construct the user interface.